Mosquito Control

 How does the Mosquito Slayer differ from the Mosquito catchers I can buy from eBay?

 Firstly, the Mosquito Slayer produces its own Octenol and does not require strips of Octenol which oxidize very quickly.
 This drastically reduces effectiveness and turns the device into nothing more than a UV light with a fan and some water.
 Secondly, the Mosquito Slayer pro is a scientifically proven system that utilizes every possible means of attracting Mosquitoes and Midges.
-Lastly, the Bantol range of proven mosquito attractants is only available to those who have purchased the Mosquito system.
+Lastly, the Bantol range of proven mosquito attractants is only available to those who have purchased the

 How much does the Mosquito Slayer cost to run?
 What are the ongoing costs?

 The Mosquito Slayer costs around $30USD per month of use to run.
 Your local gas supplier may also charge for an initial (once-off) hire of a gas cylinder which may be around $150USD.
 Alternatively, we now supply 20lb gas cylinders which reduces the running cost per year by around 50%.
-Call us for more information.

 Do I need to use the Mosquito Slayer all rear round?